 Sumaira’s interest in environment was first translated into action when, following a request for help from local fishermen, she cleared encroachments on a public village road by a Mumbai Industrialist in 1998.
 Thousands of fishermen in Alibag District supported the campaign.
 She undertook Public Interest Litigation (PIL) in the Bombay High Court which was appealed in the Supreme Court against Coastal Regulation Zone (CRZ) violations and a proposed casino at Mandwa by another Mumbai businessman.

-Since 2003 Sumaira has worked, individually and through ‘Awaaz Foundation’, on environmental issues such as noise pollution, illegal sand mining, mining in bio diverse forests, marine pollution and oil spills, eco friendly festivals, protection of trees and on civic issues such as laws on tobacco sale to children.
+Since 2003 Sumaira has worked, individually and through ‘Awaaz Foundation’, on environmental issues such as noise pollution, illegal sand mining, illegal construction, mining in bio diverse forests, marine pollution and oil spills, eco friendly festivals, protection of trees and on civic issues such as laws on tobacco sale to children.
 She convened an NGO movement for protection of public-interest activists, ‘Movement against Intimidation, Threat and Revenge against Activists’ (MITRA).

 Noise Pollution: Awaaz Foundation’s pioneering Noise Pollution campaign, which started in 2002, has overwhelming public support in Mumbai and is gradually spreading to other parts of India including Benares, Bangalore, Pune and other cities with vigorous citizen-led campaigns.

 Awaaz Foundation networks with citizens’ groups and other NGOs to achieve maximum impact and has organized volunteers, offered support, legal advice and education to people suffering from excessive environmental noise.
 It has independently monitored noise levels of loudspeakers, construction equipment, traffic and firecrackers and interacted with the Authorities to ensure their support and co-operation.
 Due to pressure, the Mumbai Police set up a dedicated phone number to tackle citizens’ noise complaints and are strictly implementing timings and other requirements of the Noise Rules.
+In 2018, citizens' complaints increased in number and the anti-noise pollution campaign was acknowledged to have become a participatory citizens' movement endorsed by the Chief Minister of Maharashtra when he declared 2018 to be a year against noise pollution.

 Educational programs and publications for schools, colleges, citizens groups and authorities empowered to implement the laws were also conducted through collaboration with other NGOs and citizens’ groups and were so successful that the State Government has undertaken similar programs in all municipal schools throughout Maharashtra State in 2010 and thereafter.